 - Accelerator/Decelerator Oscillator (AC)

 - The indicator that measures the acceleration and the deceleration of the current driving force.
-It change direction before any changes in the driving force, therefore, change its direction before the price.
+It changes direction before any trend reversals take place, thus, changes its direction before any price changes.

 - Accumulation/Distribution (A/D)